This post may contain affiliate links. Please read our disclosure policy.

 - Combine brown sugar, cajun seasoning, garlic powder, onion powder, chili powder, and smoked paprika.

 - Add olive oil to the seasoning mixture.

 - Evenly distribute the seasoning among the chicken breasts, making sure to season both sides.
 Use your fingers to press the seasoning into each chicken breast.

-- Bake for 17-20 minutes, or until the internal temperature of the chicken reaches 165 degrees F
+- Bake for 17-20 minutes, or until the internal temperature of the chicken reaches 165 degrees Fahrenheit.

-- Melt butter (microwave for about 30 seconds will do the trick), stir in dried parsley.
+- Melt butter (microwaving for about 30 seconds will do the trick) and stir in dried parsley.
 Drizzle over the chicken.